Empowering horses and humans for a brighter future

 Designed with horse and human in mind

 Our program is offered as a 6-week course where 3-6 participants come to the farm for 2.5 hours one day a week for 6 consecutive weeks.
-We start each session with a mindfulness practice like yoga, then watch some videos from the Aiken Horsemanship Academy, and then spend time with the horses.
+We start each session with a mindfulness practice like yoga, then watch videos from the Aiken Horsemanship Academy, followed with time spent with the horses.
 This horse time includes mindful observation as well as peaceful, non forced interactions.
+These interactions are focused on helping the horses heal from their trauma.
 The videos are general educational videos about horse psychology, personalities, body language, herd dynamics, and more.
 These allow participants to feel educated and prepared for the equine interactions that follow.
 We have two equine professionals as well as a licensed therapist present during our courses.

 Engaging the Community